railtoolkit/TrainRuns.jl/CONTRIBUTING.md

 ## Git Recommendations For Pull Requests

-* Avoid working from the `master` branch of your fork, creating a new branch will make it easier if TrainRun.jl `master` branch changes and you need to update your pull request;
+* Avoid working from the `main` branch of your fork, creating a new branch will make it easier if TrainRun.jl `main` branch changes and you need to update your pull request;
-* All PRs and issues should be opened against the `master` branch not against the current release;
+* All PRs and issues should be opened against the `main` branch not against the current release;
 * Run tests of your code before sending any commit to GitHub.
 Only push changes when the tests of the change are passing locally.
 In particular note that it is not a problem if you send several commits in one push command to GitHub as CI will be run only once then;
-* If any conflicts arise due to changes in TrainRun.jl `master` branch, prefer updating your pull request branch with `git rebase` (rather than `git merge`), since the latter will introduce a merge commit that might confuse GitHub when displaying the diff of your PR, which makes your changes more difficult to review.
+* If any conflicts arise due to changes in TrainRun.jl `main` branch, prefer updating your pull request branch with `git rebase` (rather than `git merge`), since the latter will introduce a merge commit that might confuse GitHub when displaying the diff of your PR, which makes your changes more difficult to review.
 Alternatively use conflict resolution tool available at GitHub;